Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: On the -variation of BSDEs

-Now we turn to the $L_p$-variation of the solution process $(Y_t)_{t\in [0,T]}$ of our BSDE which is one of our main goals.
+In Remark \ref{remark:L_p-variation}(1) below we show that under the conditions $\int_0^T \| Z_r\|_p^2 dr < \infty$ and $\int_0^T \| f(r,Y_r,Z_r)\|_p dr < \infty$, {\em and under the a-priori} knowledge of the behaviour of the functions $r\to\| Z_r\|_p$ and $r\to \| f(r,Y_r,Z_r)\|_p$ one gets a rate of $1/\sqrt{n}$ for the $L_p$-variation of $Y$ and $Z$ by adapted time-nets.
+In \st{Corollary \ref{cor:thm:L_p-variation:cor_2_new}} below we will deduce estimates with explicit adapted time-nets where we only assume conditions on the initial data $(\xi,f)$.
+Regarding the case $p\in (2,\infty)$ there is another aspect: In Remark \ref{remark:L_p-variation}(2) we show that even for the zero generator case one might have situations where one cannot achieve the rate $1/\sqrt{n}$ for the variation of $Y$, i.e. the variation of $Y$ is asymptotically higher.
+Our sufficient conditions give cases where one gets the rate $1/\sqrt{n}$ for the case $p\in (2,\infty)$.

 In the following the random variables are considered on the product space $\overline \Omega$ if necessary.
 In particular, random variables defined on $\Omega$ are automatically extended to $\overline \Omega$ in the natural way when needed.